Notice of the Annual General Meeting for Gränges AB

 c) discharging the members of the Board of Directors and the Chief Executive Officer from liability vis-à-vis the company

-13. Resolution on the number of auditors, fees to the auditors and election of auditor
+- Resolution on the number of auditors, fees for the auditors and election of auditors

 NOMINATION COMMITTEE’S PROPOSALS

-Ahead of the 2016 Annual General Meeting the Nomination Committee has consisted of the following members: Mikael Aru, Orkla (Nomination Committee chairman) (until 20 March 2016); Jannis Kitsakis, Fjärde AP-fonden (Nomination Committee chairman since 21 March 2016); Anders Algotsson, AFA Försäkring (since 21 March 2016); Claes Murander, Lannebo Fonder (until 10 March 2016); and Anders G. Carlberg (Chairman of the Board).
+Ahead of the 2015 AGM the Nomination Committee consisted of the following members: Mikael Aru, Orkla (Nomination Committee chairman); Jannis Kitsakis, Fjärde AP-fonden; Claes Murander, Lannebo Fonder; and Anders G Carlberg (Chairman of the Board).

-Election of a chairman for the General Meeting (item 2)
+Election of a chairman for the AGM (item 2)

-The Nomination Committee proposes that Anders G. Carlberg be elected as chairman for the General Meeting.
+The Nomination Committee proposes that Anders G Carlberg be elected as chairman for the AGM.

 Resolution on the number of Board members (item 10)

-The Nomination Committee proposes that the Board of Directors, for the period until the conclusion of the next Annual General Meeting, consist of seven members elected by the General Meeting with no deputies.
+The Nomination Committee proposes that the Board of Directors, for the period until the conclusion of the next AGM, consist of five members elected by the AGM with no deputies.

 Resolution on fees payable to the Board members (item 11)

-The Nomination Committee proposes that the fees payable for the period until the conclusion of the next Annual General Meeting remain unchanged at SEK 500,000 for the Chairman of the Board and SEK 275,000 for the other Board members elected by the General Meeting.
+The Nomination Committee proposes that the fees payable for the period until the conclusion of the next AGM remain unchanged at SEK 500,000 for the Chairman of the Board and SEK 275,000 for the other elected Board members.
 A fee of SEK 80,000 will be payable to the chairman of the Audit Committee and SEK 40,000 to the other members, SEK 50,000 to the chairman of the Remuneration Committee and SEK 25,000 to the other members.
 All employee representatives on the Board are to receive SEK 40,000 each for the corresponding period.

 Election of the Board of Directors and Chairman of the Board (item 12)

-Resolution on the number of auditors, fees for the auditors and election of auditor (item 13)
+Resolution on the number of auditors, fees for the auditors and election of auditors (item 13)

-The Nomination Committee proposes that the company will have one auditor without a deputy, that the fee for the auditor be paid according to approved invoices and that the registered audit company Ernst & Young AB be re-elected as auditor.
-Ernst & Young AB has informed the Nomination Committee that, if the Committee’s proposal is adopted by the General Meeting, Authorised Public Accountant Erik Sandström, will be appointed as chief auditor.
+The Nomination Committee proposes that the company has one auditor without a deputy, that the fee for the auditor be paid according to approved invoices and that the registered audit company Ernst & Young AB be re-elected as auditor.
+Ernst & Young AB has informed the Nomination Committee that, if the Committee’s proposal is adopted by the AGM, Authorised Public Accountant Erik Sandström, will be appointed as chief auditor.

 Decisions on the appropriation of the company’s earnings according to the adopted balance sheet and setting of the record date for the dividend (item 9b)

-The Board of Directors proposes that the retained earnings of SEK 348,694,762 be appropriated as follows: Payment to the shareholders of a dividend of SEK 149,278,772 which is equivalent to SEK 2 per share, and the remaining amount of SEK 199,415,990 to be carried forward.
-The proposed record date for the dividend is 2 May 2016.
-If the General Meeting resolves in accordance with the proposal, the dividend is expected to be distributed through Euroclear Sweden AB on 6 May 2016.
+The Board of Directors proposes that the retained earnings of SEK 205,165,271 be appropriated as follows: To the shareholders a dividend of SEK 111,959,079, which is equivalent to SEK 1.50 per share, and the remaining amount of SEK 93,206,192 to be carried forward.
+The proposed record date for the dividend is 6 May 2015.
+If the Annual General Meeting resolves in accordance with the proposal, the dividend is expected to be distributed through Euroclear Sweden AB on 11 May 2015.

-The Board of Directors proposes that the General Meeting passes a resolution on guidelines for remuneration to senior executives mainly according to the following:
+The Board of Directors proposes that the AGM passes a resolution on guidelines for remuneration to senior executives according to the following principles:

 Senior executives refers to the Group’s Chief Executive Officer and members of the Management Team.

-Remuneration to the Management Team is to be determined by the Board of Directors, but must follow the guidelines adopted by the General Meeting.
+Remuneration to the Management Team is to be determined by the Board of Directors, but must follow the guidelines adopted by the Annual General Meeting.
 The basic principle is that remuneration is to be competitive and consist of a fixed salary and a variable component in the form of various incentive programmes.
-Applicable laws and other relevant regulations – both Swedish and foreign – in the sector should always be observed.
+Applicable laws and other relevant regulations – both Swedish and in other countries – in the sector should always be observed.

 The fixed salary is to consist of normal basic pay.
 The salary is based on responsibility, performance, skills and the complexity and scope of the duties.

-The outcome of the STI is determined by a number of parameters consisting of financial key ratios for the Group, such as EBITA/adjusted operating profit and cash conversion, and individual pre-determined targets.
-Remuneration under STI 2016 are not to exceed 60% of basic pay.
+The outcome of the STI is determined by a number of parameters consisting of financial key ratios for the Group, such as adjusted operating profit and capital employed, and individual pre-determined targets.
+Remuneration under STI 2015 is not to exceed 60% of basic pay.

-On condition that the General Meeting passes this resolution, a long-term incentive program (LTI 2016) will be offered to senior executives and certain key individuals.
-LTI 2016 will run for three years and is structured as follows: An amount equivalent to the payout from STI 2016 for each participant will be reserved in a special so-called LTI bank.
-Provided that the participants remain in the employ of the Gränges Group, the payout will be made at the rate of one third per year during the years 2018, 2019 and 2020, adjusted for the Gränges Group’s total return.
-The total payout from LTI 2016 and STI payable in one year is maximised at 1.5 times an annual salary.
-A more detailed account of the LTI programme is provided in a proposal prepared specially for the General Meeting.
+On condition that the Annual General Meeting passes the resolution, a long-term incentive programme (LTI 2015) will be offered to senior executives and certain key individuals.
+LTI 2015 will run for three years and is structured as follows: An amount equivalent to the payout from STI 2015 for each participant will be reserved in a special so-called LTI bank.
+Provided that the participants remain in the employ of Gränges, the payout will be made at the rate of one third per year during the years 2017, 2018 and 2019, adjusted for Gränges’ total return.
+The total payout from LTI 2015 and STI payable in one year is maximised at 1.5 times an annual salary.
+A more detailed account of the LTI programme is provided in a proposal prepared specially for the Annual General Meeting.

 Benefits that are not directly related to fixed and variable pay, such as car allowance, should facilitate the execution of duties and be in line with standard practices in the market for this target group.

-Pension benefits are to comply with Swedish laws and relevant collective agreements, and be limited to the ITP plan (supplementary pension for salaried employees in industry and commerce).
+Pension benefits are to comply with Swedish laws and relevant collective agreements, and be limited to ITP plans (supplementary pension for salaried employees in industry and commerce).
 Gränges thus has both defined contribution and defined benefit commitments based on individual circumstances.
 Pension terms are to be in line with market norms.
-The retirement age for the Chief Executive Officer is 65, who has a pension arrangement according to which an amount equivalent to 35 percent of the normal basic pay is allocated.
+The retirement age for the CEO is 65.
 The retirement age for other senior executives is 60–65, depending on in which country they are employed.

 Period of notice of termination

-The contract between the company and Chief Executive Officer stipulates a mutual twelve-month period of notice.
+The contract between the company and Chief Executive Officer stipulates a mutual 12-month period of notice.
 Additionally, in the case of termination by the company, severance pay is payable without deduction for an additional twelve months.
 The contracts between the company and other senior executives stipulate a mutual six-month period of notice.
-Additionally, in the case of termination by the company, severance pay is payable of an additional twelve months, without deduction for the first six months.
+Additionally, in case of termination by the company, severance pay is payable of an additional 12 months, without deduction for the first six months.